assemblysoft/AssemblySoft.DevOps/README.md

 Simple DevOps library which enables independent development of tasks on prem

+#### Why?
+I had a set of tasks that that i wanted to run either sequentially or in parallel and didn't want the overhead of a full blown product.
+It covered two initial scenarios.

+ - Build and Package some bespoke software that had a fairly complicated set of steps
+ - Have a remote agent perform setup of developer machines off shore, including installing software, configuring repos and machine settings. https://github.com/assemblysoft/AssemblySoft.WonkaAgent

+Since then, have utilised it to combine with on premise part of an overall Azure DevOps Pipeline.

 ### Task
 A task is the single unit that performs something meaningful.
 It could be to run a script, copy a directory, contact a web service or as simple as outputting a message to the console.